MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/running-an-http-server-for-testing.md

 On **Mac OS** you may want to check for access on the folder.
 Inside of the newly created folder, create a file called **index.html**.

-Fill the file with the content shown below.
+Fill the file with the content provided below.

 ```html
 <!doctype html>